lumalilt/Frenpath/README.md

 3. **Meet your circle.** See what’s happening, join a plan, or post something of your own.
 4. **Try First Sparks.** The starter game introduces things to set up and try.
 Come back when you’re ready—there’s no need to do everything at once.

-You don’t need a ChatGPT account.
-Everyday sign-in uses your email and password; you don’t need a new SMS code for every sign-in.

 ## A calendar that helps you connect

 On iPhone, you can allow calendar access to find free slots, set up calendar-to-status sync, or add a status to a calendar you choose.
 You control the calendars, sync rules, audiences, and reminder settings.